 After the day’s interesting activities from road journeys, We will experience the warmth and values of the Tajiks first hand by spending the night in one of the local’s traditional homes in the village of Yamg.
 Homestay in the house of Aydar Malikmamadov in traditional Pamir house.

 Pamir folklore is very specific.
 Pamir dance, which is famous as Eagle Dance is performed by Pamir people not only in Tajikistan but also in Afghanistan, Pakistan, and China.
 Men and women in pairs dance and it is very interesting to observe the simultaneous movements.
 The songs are performed in both Tajik and local Pamir languages.
-The theme of the songs include patriotism, daily life issues, and religious spiritualism, and we have the chance to photograph all the performance.
+The theme of the songs include patriotism, daily life issues, and religious spiritualism, and we have the chance to photograph all the performances.
 Overnight in Homestay, Yamg.

 Day 7 (Mar 10): Yamg/Langar

 After breakfast in the house, we visit a village where traditional crafts produced by locals, to see the making of musical instruments by a very humble Pamir man as he is both master and player of these instruments.
 It is famous all over the Islamic world and it is very specific in Badakhshan as the people here are very fond of music.
-If customers want, they can see how local women make Pamir rugs.
+If participants want, they can see how local women make Pamir rugs.
 We also visit the museum of Sufi Vakhani, a famous local traveler, scholar, theologian, and poet, where some of his most famous works can be seen.

 Next, we visit the Buddhist Stupa in Vrang, a huge place of worship in this region, and the hot springs of Bibi Fatima Zahra.
 Guarding the Silk Road, the ruins of the Yamchun fortress is the last stop on this road.
 See the famous Wakhan corridor across in Afghanistan later continue to Langar.
 On arrival transfer to a local Pamiri House overnight.
 We may climb up 300-400 m to see the largest gallery of petroglyphs, located in this area and see the valley from a wide-angle.
 Overnight Homestay, Langar.